 The iliac osteotomy is similar to that in the Salter procedure.
 A second osteotomy is performed at the medial aspect of the acetabulum through the thin isthmus between the acetabulum and the pubis.
 The osteotomy is subsequently fixed with 1 or 2 Kirschner wires, and a hip spica cast is applied for 6 weeks

 The first cut is similar to the Salter osteotomy, and the second cut is made just lateral to the symphysis pubis.
 This osteotomy offers the advantage of some medialization of the hip joint and minimizes the risk of injuring the growing triradiate cartilage.
 An additional transverse suprapubic incision is needed though.

 Triple innominate osteotomy

 This osteotomy involves three cuts to further promote acetabular mobility in older children or where greater correction is necessary.

 Triple innominate osteotomy include Salter osteotomy, osteotomies are made in the pubis and ischium.
-Different cuts are devises by different people
+Different cuts are devised by different people

 The ilium and pubis are then divided through an anterior approach.

-This osteotomy is recommended after closure of the ischial epiphysis.
+This osteotomy is recommended after the closure of the ischial epiphysis.

 It is not suitable for hip dysplasia secondary to neuromuscular conditions.